Kempsey, Worcestershire: Civil War

-The Civil War started in 1642, and Kempsey was quickly involved.
+The English Civil War started in 1642, and Kempsey was quickly involved.
 On 22 September Colonel Nathaniel Fiennes and Colonel Samuel Sandys, Governor of Worcester, led a detachment of Lord Essex's Parliamentary Army across the Severn at Pixham Ferry.
 The forces of Prince Rupert beat them at the Battle of Powick Bridge on Powick Ham, and many of the fugitives re-crossed the river at Kempsey.
 However, Green writes that the victory went to the Roundheads, and that Prince Rupert was forced to flee.

 Kempsey was raided on 2 July 1646, in an attempt to capture a Colonel Betsworth in his quarters.
 He was forewarned and eluded capture.
 According to Rev. Purton, "During the siege of Worcester in 1646, a squadron of 400 dragoons, under Colonel Betsworth, was quartered at Kempsey and on 2 July an attempt was made by the garrison to seize him there, which was unsuccessful."
 John Noake speaks of a tradition then current in the parish that Cromwell "personally superintended the battering down of the old church, and flattened the nose of every statue then and there lying."
 There are bullet marks of the south side of the Church tower.